jultty/scala-notes/README.md

 }
 ```

-This can now be used to compose multiple fixtures into a single one:
+> Use `FunFixture.map2` to compose multiple fixtures into a single fixture.

 ```scala
 // Fixture with access to two temporary files